 I used a ‘blended learning’ approach.
 Planning your journey allows you to blend your learning from the main activities required for credentialing, which are: coach training (diploma and other CPD coach training); and mentor-coaching from a more experienced PCC (or MCC) coach.
 Adding reflective learning on your coaching sessions to the mix enables synergies to arise and enriches your learning experience.
 I used reflective evaluation after each session.

 The ICF core competencies can be mysterious at first, especially at the higher levels of PCC and MCC.
 Without thinking about it, I used the MCC level competencies from the start (perhaps I’d subconsciously set MCC as a goal?).
 As you gain experience, the competencies begin to reveal their subtlety and richness.
-Reflecting on each coaching session against the ICF core competencies is a great way to understand the essence of coaching and to improve.
+Reflecting on each coaching session against the ICF core competencies is a great way to understand the essence of coaching and to improve and grow.

 The ICF also provides a set of ‘PCC Markers’ on its website and I used these for reflective evaluation of my sessions in addition to the ICF core competencies.
 In effect the PCC markers translate the core competencies into behaviours, which coaches need to exhibit for PCC.
 For example, one of the markers for the competence of ‘Active Listening’ is, “Coach enquires about or explores the client’s use of language”.
 These markers are used by the ICF assessors to evaluate your 2 recorded coaching sessions.
 The pass mark was not specified in the feedback I received, however the feedback stated that while not all markers need to be observed, the assessors need to observe “adequate evidence” of your coaching skills within each competence.